Canaveral National Seashore

 The Canaveral National Seashore (CANA) is a National Seashore located between New Smyrna Beach and Titusville, Florida, in Volusia and Brevard Counties.
 The park, located on a barrier island, was created on January 3, 1975, by an act of Congress.
 The park is split between Brevard and Volusia counties, with 9 miles of the seashore in Brevard County, and 15 miles of the seashore in Volusia County.
 CANA consists of 24 miles of beaches, dunes, mangrove wetlands, and a large portion of the Mosquito Lagoon.
 The Canaveral National Seashore is also the longest expanse of undeveloped land along the East Coast of Florida.
 The Canaveral National Seashore is home to more than 1,000 plant species and 310 bird species.
 CANA occupies 57,662 acres (including lagoons).
 There are 3 major beach sections in the seashore.
 The southern section is Playalinda Beach, the middle section is Klondike Beach, and the northern section is Apollo Beach.

 History

+The National Park Service has documented 120 archaeological sites within the seashore.
+Their analysis shows Paleo-Indians began hunting and gathering and later cultivating in the area as early as 2000 B.C.E.
+Mounds and middens remain today as evidence of from this era.
+Snyder's Mound at Seminole Rest dates to their earliest period.
+Castle Windy is a 17 foot tall midden located on the barrier island, which dates from 1200 CE and continued for another 300 years.
+Turtle Mound, at 35 feet in height, is the largest midden.
+It dates to the historical period, called Surruque by early Spanish mapmakers, named for native people residing in the area.
+Later it became known as Turtle Mound as an obvious navigational landmark for sailors along the Florida Coast.

+The names Canaveral and Los Moquitos, now Cape Canaveral and Mosquito Lagoon, noted by Spanish explorers in the sixteenth century are among the oldest place names in North America.
+Turtle Mound was documented by early naturalists William Bartram in 1774, and Andre Michaux in 1788.